All Episodes

 It's not inspiring the American people.

-This kind of shock, ultra-left-wing liberalism.
+This kind of shock ultra-left-wing liberalism.

-Uh the SCHIP program, by the way, if you look at all the polls on it, the message got out.
+The S-CHIP program, by the way, if you look at all the polls on it, the message got out: the drive-by media monopoly is over.

 That's not what the American people want a health program for poor kids to be about.

-This is nothing more than the what's the old phrase, the camel getting its nose under the tent.
+This is nothing more than what's the old phrase, the camel getting its nose under the tent.

 Well, this was a stealth way of doing it.

-Now, the real question is this do the Democrats really want this program to pass?
+Now, the real question is this: do the Democrats really want this program to pass?

 Do they really want the override to pass?